Video date: May 17, 2018

 Today, the Islands Trust preserves and protects the islands in the context of many complex challenges including:

 - freshwater limitations

-- hundreds of species at risk
+- many species at risk

 - development and tourism pressures

 The Islands Trust Mandate